MisterMjir/mistermjir.github.io/_posts/2020-07-07-welcome-to-my-blog.md

 ---
 layout: post
-title:  "Welcome to my blog"
+title:  "First Post"
 date:   2020-07-07 14:10:03 -0500
-categories: update
+categories: Update
 ---

-Welcome to my blog
+Welcome to my blog!

+I will be talking about programming things, math stuff, some science stuff, and more fun stuff!